Algebra @ Ghent University

 Structurable algebras, linear algebraic groups and related structures in geometry and group theory

-We investigate the connection between a class of non-associative algebras known as structurable algebras and linear algebraic groups (over arbitrary fields) and related group-theoretical structures such as Moufang sets (this is a class of doubly transitive permutation groups, introduced by Jacques Tits) and buildings (also introduced by Jacques Tits) and related point-line geometries.
+We investigate the connection between a class of non-associative algebras known as structurable algebras and linear algebraic groups (over arbitrary fields) and the corresponding (graded) Lie algebras.
+In addition, we lay connections with geometric objects known as buildings (introduced by Jacques Tits) and related point-line geometries.
 In particular, we make use of Jordan algebras, quadratic forms, and other algebraic objects related to linear algebraic groups.
-We are particularly interested in exceptional linear algebraic groups and in the corresponding cohomological invariants.
+We are particularly interested in exceptional linear algebraic groups over arbitrary fields.

 An axial algebra is a commutative non-associative algebra generated by certain idempotents such that the multiplication of eigenspaces with respect to each idempotent satisfies a certain fusion law.
-The example after which these algebras have been modeled, is the Griess algebra, the automorphism group of which is the Monster group.
-We have been investigating connections between axial algebras and 3-transposition groups and we have developed a theory of modules for axial algebras.
-We have recently introduced the more general notion of decomposition algebras, allowing for a wider variety of interesting examples.
+The example after which these algebras have been modeled, is the famous 196884-dimensional Griess algebra, the automorphism group of which is the Monster group.
+We have been investigating connections between axial algebras and 3-transposition groups.
+More recently, we have introduced the more general notion of decomposition algebras, allowing for a wider variety of interesting examples and fitting into a nicer categorical framework.

 Totally disconnected locally compact groups

 We have been studying automorphism groups of locally finite trees, in particular the so-called universal groups (with respect to a prescribed local action).
-We have extended this to the study of universal groups for locally finite right-angled buildings.
-More recently, we have extended this to right-angled buildings that are not necessarily locally finite, leading to an interesting interplay between local vs. global topological properties.
+We have extended this to the study of universal groups for locally finite right-angled buildings, and later also to right-angled buildings that are not necessarily locally finite, leading to an interesting interplay between local vs. global topological properties.
+More recently, we have applied specific instances of these universal groups to study lattice envelopes of right-angled Artin groups.